Google rejects 'unfounded' EU antitrust charges of market abuse

 Google's foes were scathing of the company's arguments.

 "We have seen this movie before.
-Defendants in big European antitrust cases have made the same arguments," said Thomas Vinje, a lawyer at lobby group FairSearch, whose members include Microsoft Corp, Nokia Oyj and TripAdvisor Inc.
+Defendants in big European antitrust cases have made the same arguments," said Thomas Vinje, a lawyer at lobby group FairSearch, whose members include Microsoft Corp (MSFT.O), Nokia Oyj (NOKIA.HE) and TripAdvisor Inc (TRIP.O).

 "And they argued, again like Google today, that the antitrust authorities just don't get it, and that the remedy they demand cannot be implemented without causing technical and market chaos."